Kowal-Michal/Matura/README.md

 # Matura
-Here it is shown process of learning Python for Matura Exam I'm beginner right now, so be patient.
+Here it is shown process of learning Python for Matura Exam.<br>
+I'm beginner right now, so be patient.
 <br>
 So far I've just learn some basic mathematic algoritms: